audioCaps/audioCaps.github.io/README.md

         2.  `supp.js`, `supp.scss` : supplementary page
     4.  **`videos`**
 2.  **`package.json`**: This file includes metadata (the project’s name, author, etc) and which packages to install for your project.
+3.  `gatsby-config.js`: This is the main configuration file for a Gatsby site including:
+    1. Site metadata like title and description for Search Engine Optimization.
-3.  `gatsby-config.js`: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).
+    2. Gatsby plugins you’d like to include (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

 ### Auto-generated files